 You can search the Theses Canada database with the following functions and help:

-You can also search for theses and dissertations at other Canadian lending libraries using the AMICUS catalogue.
+You can also search for theses and dissertations at other Canadian lending libraries using Voilà, the National Union Catalogue.
 All questions related to searching the catalogue should be directed to BAC.reference.LAC@canada.ca

 Consult a Thesis or Dissertation